-Two factors will determine what this costs you: your card’s payment network exchange rate set by Mastercard, Visa or American Express and the fees your provider slaps on top.
+Two factors will determine what this costs you: your card’s payment network exchange rate set by Mastercard, Visa or American Express, and the fees your provider adds on top.

 Specialist travel credit cards don’t come with these fees, making it much cheaper to spend abroad or on foreign websites in another currency.

 How much does it cost to use my credit card abroad?